lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## voting, probability, statistics, modeling, census:

+## logical consistency and coherence of a particular voting system and measures on the voting system

+## The self-referential coordination-system test:
+- can a coordination(voting) system be set up using its own structure?
+(the idea being that if the system is dysfunctional you will find out before applying it to an election) 2024.02.12

 ## distortion, disruption, disinformation
 - non-false disruption (where no rules are broken but nevertheless there is a campaign to disrupt